MPILOGUM114/MeAndYou/docs/source/index.rst

 .. code-block::

     CALL
-    DATAWAREHOUSE.DISTRIBUTION_DATA_APPLICATION.SP_API_CAMPAIGN_NAME_HISTORY_INSERT(:LEADS);
+    DATAWAREHOUSE.DISTRIBUTION_SCHEMA.SP_API_CAMPAIGN_NAME_HISTORY_INSERT(:LEADS);

 In The Above Code, We Use The 'CALL' Keyword To Summon And Run The Procedure Called **SP_API_CAMPAIGN_NAME_HISTORY_INSERT**.
-This procedure is stored in a database called DATAWAREHOUSE and the schema DISTRIBUTION_DATA_APPLICATION.This procedure takes the parameter “Leads” which is a number with a maximum of 38 digits and inserts into the history table.Remember, The Parameter Is passed As A Number And Returned As A VARCHAR.
+This procedure is stored in a database called DATAWAREHOUSE and the schema DISTRIBUTION_SCHEMA.This procedure takes the parameter “Leads” which is a number with a maximum of 38 digits and inserts into the history table.Remember, The Parameter Is passed As A Number And Returned As A VARCHAR.

-``CALL DATAWAREHOUSE.DISTRIBUTION_DATA_APPLICATION.RANKING_PROCEDURE(11225,6);``
+``CALL DATAWAREHOUSE.DISTRIBUTION_SCHEMA.RANKING_PROCEDURE(11225,6);``

 *The above line of code takes two parameters.
 The first parameter specifies which campaign you referring to and this known as a campaign ID.
 The second parameter specifies how many days you want to rank the data.
 In the above example, you are ranking for 6 days.
 The leads will distributed evenly throughout all the days in each scoregroup.*